.

 Ethylene (or propylene) glycol is the part of the coolant that is recycled.
 Coolant should normally contain about 50% antifreeze by volume, but depending on how much make-up water and/or antifreeze have been added over a period of time, the mix could be almost anything.
 But it really doesn't matter because the coolant from a number of vehicles is combined before being treated to remove impurities and restore the additives.

-Most of the shop recycling machines use some type of filtration process and chemical reaction to remove contaminants from the coolant.
+Most of the professional coolant recycling machines use some type of filtration process and chemical reaction to remove contaminants from the coolant.
 The coolant is pumped though a filter (sometimes more than once), and additional chemicals (flocculants) may be added to precipitate out other impurities such as emulsified oils and heavy metals.
 After filtering, an additive package and dye is added to restore the corrosion inhibitors of the antifreeze.
 The effectiveness of the cleaning process can vary from one manufacturer's equipment to another, as can the quality of the additives that are used (some meet OEM specs, others do not).

 The additive package can be an issue depending on the application.
 The additives used in North American and Asian coolants usually differ from those used by European manufacturers.
 The Europeans usually specify an additive package that contains no phosphates and uses borates and low silicates.
 Their reason for doing so is because Europe has hard water which can react with phosphates to form calcium and magnesium sediments.
 Asian vehicle manufacturers, on the other hand, typically use phosphates but no borates and low or no silicates.
 They do not want borates in the system because they believe borates can corrode aluminum if the coolant is neglected for too long.